Changing Working Habits

 The rapid escalation of COVID-19, resulting in unprecedented levels of social distancing measures, isolation and quarantines, is forcing white-collar employees to work from home, making the effects of the Corona Virus outbreak on the global workforce significant.

-While the general trend in recent years has certainly been an upward one for advocates of remote team setups with a general increase in the number of companies that are either completely remote or offer flexible work arrangements for their employees.
+The general trend in recent years has certainly been an upward one for advocates of remote team setups with a general increase in the number of companies that are either completely remote or offer flexible work arrangements for their employees.
 Up until now it has been a choice, rather than a necessity.
 As a result, some organizations have, in under a month, had to make changes to their working practices that it normally would take years to transition to.

 Outside of it being forced upon teams in these times there is a reason there has been such a strong positive momentum in business adopting remote practices.
 From a manager’s perspective the clear advantage of working with distributed teams revolve around access to talent, no longer restrained by location requirements rather than finding the best fit candidate for each job within a commutable distance to the office.
 In a remote team the focus is on the best fit for job.
 Period.